sellmerfud/awakening/src/typst/enh-bot-instructions.typ

 Enhanced Bot is intended to be implemented in software and would therefore be a bit more complicated to use manually.

 = Card Play
+The Enhanced Bot considers two cards when carrying out its action round _(unless it has only one card in hand)_.
-When playing a card the Enhanced Bot follows these steps to determine how to use the card:
+The Enhanced Bot follows these steps to determine how to use these cards:
-+ If the event is playable and if playing it has the potential cause an auto victory for the Jihadit, then the Bot will play the event.
++ If either event is playable and if playing it has the potential cause an auto victory for the Jihadist, then the Bot will play that event first.
++ If either card is \#108 _Musharraf_ and it is playable, then play it for the event first.
++ If either card is \#_108 Musharraf_ and there is a cell adjacent to Pakistan, then use the other card to travel the cell to Pakistan.
+Then play _Musharraf_ second.
++ If either card is \#106 _Jaysh al-Mahdi_ and troops are present in a Good 2+ res Shia-Mix country with a cell, then play _Jaysh al-Mahdi_ first.
++ If either card is \#106 _Jaysh al-Mahdi_ and troops are present in a Good 2+ res Shia-Mix country and there is a cell adjacent to that country, then use the other card to travel the cell to the target country.
+Then play _Jaysh al-Mahdi_ second.
 + If the there is Poor Muslim country where it would be possible to conduct a Major Jihad if 3 Ops were available and if doing so would cause an auto victory for the Jihadist:
   - If there are enough Ops on the card plus reserves then the Bot will peform the Major Jihad.
   - If there are not sufficent Ops then the Bot will add the card's Ops to its reserves.